-- 7. Set up how you want to install clearVISN CoreWatch by doing one of the following: - Choose Typical to install the most common options. - Choose Compact to install the minimum files needed to run clear VISN CoreWatch. - Choose Custom and click Next if you are an advanced user and want to specify which files to install.
+7. Set up the type of installation by doing one of the following:

+- Choose Typical to install the most common options. - Choose Compact to install the minimum files needed to run clearVISN CoreWatch. - Choose Custom and click Next if you are an advanced user and want to specify which files to install.
 Options with a check mark will be installed.
 Click to the left of an item to select or clear its check box. - 8.
 Click Next. - 9.
-Specify a name for the clearVISN CoreWatch program group, which is Cabletron CoreWatch by default.
-Then click Next.

-- 10. When the browser window reappears, close it. - 11.
-Specify whether you want to view the clearVISN CoreWatch readme file.
-Then click Finish.
+Specify a name for the clearVISN CoreWatch program group, which is DIGITAL clearVISN CoreWatch by default.
+Then click Next. - 10.
+When the browser window reappears, close it. - 11.
+Specify whether you want to view the clearVISN CoreWatch readme file, then click Finish.